Women’s voices: an international audio seriesPublished by karine on Wed, 02/24/2016 - 14:18

 Community radios are a privileged place where women can make their voices heard, find a space for discussion, empowerment and emancipation.
 These radios are vectors of education, culture, knowledge sharing and development.
 Through them, women can enforce their role as major social actors.

 To commemorate the upcoming International Women’s Day and in the frame of the AMARC Global Campaign Fund, AMARC wishes to highlight the challenges and achievements of women by calling on journalists and producers to celebrate their voices in an international audio series.
+This campaign is supported by Bread for the World

 What AMARC is looking for?